 - AWARD TIP Creativity is encouraged to help tell the story of the project – visuals aids, such as photos, graphs and flowcharts may be included to support the written narrative as long as the nomination remains within the 7-page limit

-- SUPPLEMENTAL MATERIALS: Links to project sites may be included, but scores are based on the written submission.
+- SUPPLEMENTAL MATERIALS: Links to project sites may be included, but scores are based on the written entry.
 Please assume judges will not visit external sites.
-Materials attached to a submission, such as brochures or articles, will not be reviewed.
+Materials attached to a entry, such as brochures or articles, will not be reviewed.

-- In each award category, the 3 highest rated nominations will be named as finalists; the highest rated will be named the recipient
+- In each award category, the 3 highest rated projects will be named as finalists; the highest rated will be named the recipient

 Nomination Guidelines & Scoring Criteria